-The questions and discussion topics below are designed to enhance your reading group’s discussion of The Unfinished Work of Elizabeth D. There are no spoilers, I promise!
-Warning: proceed only if you care about honesty in relationships.
+The questions and discussion topics below are designed to enhance your reading group’s discussion of The Unfinished Work of Elizabeth D. No spoilers, I promise!

 1. Many of the characters in the novel keep substantial secrets from one another for a variety of reasons.
 Whose do you think is the most damaging, and why?

-2. In the year following September 11th, Kate’s fears reached a boiling point where any danger seemed possible, and she was paralyzed by the responsibility of keeping her family safe.
-Could you relate to this sentiment, and in what ways do you think that has diminished for you and in society at large, ten years later?
+2. In the year following September 11th, Kate’s fears grew to a point where any danger seemed possible, and she was overwhelmed by the responsibility of keeping her family safe.
+Could you relate to this sentiment, and in what ways do you think that has diminished or not in society at large, a decade later?

 3. Kate conceals her anxiety because she is afraid it will make her seem less strong and competent.
-Do you think this fear is still warranted in these times of widespread knowledge about depression and anxiety, or is there still a stigma?
+Do you think in spite of widespread knowledge today about depression and anxiety, there is still a stigma?